 Once water enters a tank or cistern through a valve, the water level rises and thus the floating ballcock rises.
 Once the ballcock float rises sufficiently, it seals the valve shut, stopping any further water from entering.

 The tank may overflow, like in the above video if the ballcock fails due to:

 - the rubber washer on the valve deteriorating and failing to seal shut

 - dirt entering the valve and failing to seal shut

 - the ballcock no longer floating, having taken on water.

-Thermodial provide PPM to water storage tanks as part of a building’s complete HVAC and water services system.
+PPM of water storage tanks should take place as part of a building’s complete HVAC and water services system due to their interconnecting parts.
 View further information on HVAC and water services maintenance.